 We all are pretty good at multi-tasking.
 Some much more than others.
 Technicians have multiple jobs through a clinic and do them all extremely well.
-I’ve seen a technician run blood work, read a fecal, CBC slide, and ear cytology all within the matter of 5 minutes.
+I’ve seen a technician run blood work, read a fecal, CBC slide, and ear cytology all within a matter of 5 minutes.
 Plus that technician still had patients to worry about.
-Sometimes we get wrapped up into whatever cases we are on and forget that other things are happening around us.
+Sometimes we get wrapped up in whatever cases we are in and forget that other things are happening around us.

 2. Your DVM doesn’t mean you can’t clean up feces or urine.

 Be helpful.
 When there are no other technicians around, lend a hand to keep the balance of the day going.
 That might mean cleaning up the large pile of feces left by an aggressive dog but if you lend a hand once in a while your technicians will appreciate it and it is a humbling experience.

 We all have loads of compassion but there is a huge difference between how technicians tend to their in-house patients and how we interact with them.
 We tend to keep track of the medical issues of a case versus emotional support to the patient.
 I’ve seen technicians hang out with their patients in the kennels, spend their lunches snuggling with the feline cases, and overall just giving them a little extra emotional encouragement.
 A well-loved patient tends to recover a little quicker than one that only gets touched during morning rounds.